growthbook/gb-find-code-refs/docs/CONFIGURATION.md

 ### YAML Restrictions

-`accessToken` and `dir` may not be specified in the YAML file, and must be specified as either command line flags or environment variables.
+`flagsPath` and `dir` may not be specified in the YAML file, and must be specified as either command line flags or environment variables.

 ### Advanced YAML configuration